 The layout of the Tactical Chronograph updates every month because of shifts in the dates of the days of the week, but sometimes for something more…interesting.
-Every month that has space will have questions to prompt you to reflect and set an intention.
+Whenever space allows, I’ll put in questions to prompt you to reflect and set an intention appropriate for the month or season.

-You can comment below, or use the Contact form to reach me.
-You can always email me at the address I’ve put on the back cover of the Tactical Chronograph.
+Comment below, or reach me here.
+Better yet, email me direct at the address on the back cover of the Tactical Chronograph!